Old Aberdeen

 Old Aberdeen is part of Aberdeen in Scotland.
 Old Aberdeen was originally a separate burgh, which was erected into a burgh of barony on 26 December 1489.
-It was incorporated into adjacent Aberdeen by Act of Parliament in 1891.
+It was incorporated into adjacent Aberdeen by the Aberdeen Corporation Act 1891 (54 & 55 Vict. c. cxxiv).
 It retains the status of a community council area.

 The town's motto is "concordia res parvae crescunt" ("through harmony, small things increase").